TylerCSE/TylerCSE/README.md

-- 👋 Hi, I’m @TylerCSE
+- 👋 Hi, I’m Tyler Nguyen!
 - 👀 I’m interested in tech and entrepreneurship.
-- 🌱 I’m currently learning Data structures and Computer architecture/organization
+- 🌱 I’m currently in my junior year at Michigan State University
-- 💞️ I’m looking to collaborate on app development for IOS.
+- 💞️ I’m looking to learn more about AI.
 - 📫 How to reach me ... tylernamnguyen2004@gmail.com

 <!---